Exhibitor Rules & Regulations

 Access to Personal Data

-In connection with its participation in the Event, Exhibitor may have access to the personal data of members of WEF or participants in the Event.
+In connection with its participation in the Event, Exhibitor may have access to the personal data of members of the Water Environment Federation or participants in the Event.
 Exhibitor agrees that it shall be solely responsible for compliance with any applicable data protection laws and regulations in connection with such data including, but not limited to, the California Consumer Privacy Act (“CCPA”) and the European Union’s General Data Protection Regulations (“GDPR”).

 Return to Top | Return to Exhibiting Information Home

-All exhibitors must adhere to WEF’s Display Guidelines and rent adequate Exhibit Space to accommodate their planned product display and shall arrange the displays to utilize only the Exhibit Space area contracted for, to recognize the rights of other exhibitors and exhibition visitors, and to conform to the overall pattern developed by Event.
+All exhibitors must adhere to the Water Environment Federations’s Rules and Regulations and rent adequate Exhibit Space to accommodate their planned product display and shall arrange the displays to utilize only the Exhibit Space area contracted for, to recognize the rights of other exhibitors and exhibition visitors, and to conform to the overall pattern developed by Event.
 No exhibit may interfere with the use of other exhibits, impede access to other exhibits, or impede the free use of the aisles between exhibits.

 Return to Top | Return to Exhibiting Information Home